bmelinden/vbTPM/README.md

 computer intensive loops.

 This is still a beta version, where especially the documentation is incomplete.
-A more complete version is in development, in parallell with a scientific paper describing the algorithm and performance on real data.
+A more complete version is in development, in parallel with a scientific paper describing the algorithm and performance on real data.